Dwarf galaxies in the MATLAS Survey: Hubble Space Telescope observations of nuclear star clusters: Introduction

 Together with theoretical works, the formation of NSCs is traditionally studied using three main types of observational data.
 The first are deep imaging surveys, undertaken mostly via ground-based observations.
-They are very efficient to unveil large numbers of new NSCs using photometric data and offer detailed statistics about the morphology and local environment of the nucleated galaxies (e.g., \citealt{Reaves1983,Binggeli1985,Ordenes2018,Janssen2019,Habas2020,Carlsten2022,Su2022,Paudel2023}).
-The second is the analysis of the stellar populations using spectrographs.
-The Space Telescope Imaging Spectrograph (STIS) of the \emph{Hubble Space Telescope} (\emph{HST}) was used by \citet{Rossa2006} to produce the largest spectroscopic survey of NSCs in late-type galaxies (LTGs) to date.
-Lately, the Multi Unit Spectroscopic Explorer (MUSE) and FOcal Reducer and low dispersion Spectrograph (FORS) instruments on the Very Large telescope (VLT) were favored to investigate the age, metallicity, and star formation history of NSCs in dwarf galaxies (\citealt{Paudel2011,Johnston2020,Fahrion2021,Fahrion2022b}).
-Finally, the third is the study of their structural properties with high-resolution space-based observations. \emph{HST} has been frequently used throughout the years for this kind of work.
-The luminosity and size of NSCs were first measured in LTGs (see for example \citealt{Carollo1997,Matthew1999,Boeker2002,Balcells2003,Boeker2004,Balcells2007,Georgiev2014}), before targeting early-type galaxies (ETGs) with the \emph{HST} surveys in the Virgo, Fornax and Coma clusters \citep{lotz2001,Graham2003,Cote2006,Turner2012,denBrok2014} where more than 200 NSCs were characterized.
-However those studies are lacking statistics for dwarf galaxies with M$_{\ast}^{\rm gal}$<$10^{8}$ M$_{\odot}$.
-More recently, the Early Release Observations from the space telescope Euclid \citep{Marleau2024a} and additional studies with \emph{HST} (e.g., \citealt{Spengler2017,Pechetti2020,Zanatta2021,Hoyer2023}) have highlighted new NSCs in galaxy clusters and within the Local Volume (LV), especially in dwarf galaxies.
+They are very efficient at unveiling large numbers of new NSCs using photometric data, and they offer detailed statistics about the morphology and local environment of the nucleated galaxies (e.g., \citealt{Reaves1983,Binggeli1985,Ordenes2018,Janssen2019,Habas2020,Carlsten2022,Su2022,Paudel2023}).
+The second is the analysis of stellar populations using spectrographs.
+The Space Telescope Imaging Spectrograph (STIS) of the Hubble Space Telescope (HST) was used by \citet{Rossa2006} to produce the largest spectroscopic survey of NSCs in late-type galaxies (LTGs) to date.
+Recently, the Multi Unit Spectroscopic Explorer (MUSE) and FOcal Reducer and low dispersion Spectrograph (FORS) instruments on the Very Large telescope (VLT) were chosen to investigate the age, metallicity, and star formation history of NSCs in dwarf galaxies (\citealt{Paudel2011,Johnston2020,Fahrion2021,Fahrion2022b}).
+Finally, the third is the study of their structural properties with high-resolution space-based observations.
+HST has frequently been used throughout the years for this kind of work.
+The luminosity and size of NSCs were first measured in LTGs (see, e.g., \citealt{Carollo1997,Matthew1999,Boeker2002,Balcells2003,Boeker2004,Balcells2007,Georgiev2014}), before targeting early-type galaxies (ETGs) with the HST surveys in the Virgo, Fornax, and Coma clusters \citep{lotz2001,Graham2003,Cote2006,Turner2012,denBrok2014} where more than 200 NSCs were characterized.
+However, those studies are lacking statistics for dwarf galaxies with M$_{\ast}^{\rm gal}$<$10^{8}$ M$_{\odot}$.
+More recently, the Early Release Observations from the space telescope Euclid \citep{Marleau2024a} and additional studies with HST (e.g., \citealt{Spengler2017,Pechetti2020,Zanatta2021,Hoyer2023}) have highlighted new NSCs in galaxy clusters and within the Local Volume (LV), especially in dwarf galaxies.